-Bring Change 2 Mind on the faces of mental illness.
+Bring Change 2 Mind spotlights people and their stories to end the stigma of mental illness.

-Heather Turner, Executive Director of NAMI Southwestern Ohio, on why the silence around mental illness exists and how we can break the silence.
+Heather Turner, Executive Director of NAMI Southwestern Ohio, explains the silence around mental illness and how we can break the silence.

-A TED Talk from Alyse Schacter about how empathy can help break the silence against mental illness.
+Alyse Schacter talks about how empathy can help break the silence against mental illness.